-If you’re using a kettle-type grill, use an indirect technique like the snake method to set up your grill.
+- If you’re using a kettle-type grill, use an indirect technique like the snake method to set up your grill.
 For backyard smokers, set it up for a long smoke.
 Kingsford Long Burning, with its longer burning time and low ash formula, is an ideal fuel for either type of grill.
 With either method, soak a few handfuls of Kingsford® Wood Chips (hickory or mesquite) for about 30 minutes before placing atop the coals.
 Place a drip pan filled with water or apple juice directly under the meat.
 This water will help moderate the grill temperature and add moisture to the air when the liquid evaporates.2

 Prep your cooker for smokingPrep your cooker for smoking

-Smoke the ribs at 225°F to 250°F for four to five hours.
-You can baste or mop the ribs occasionally if you like, but don’t open the grill too often.
+- Smoke the ribs at 225°F to 250°F for four to five hours.
+You can baste or mop the baby back ribs occasionally if you like, but don’t open the grill too often.
 Maintaining a steady temperature is the most important thing.
 Opening the grill causes wide temperature changes.
 If smoke starts to die down, add more wood chips.3

-If you want to apply a sugar/tomato-based glaze or sauce to the ribs, do it in the last 1/2 hour to prevent the sauce/glaze from burning onto the ribs.
+If you want to apply a sugar/tomato-based glaze or sauce to the pork ribs, do it in the last 1/2 hour to prevent the sauce/glaze from burning onto the ribs.

-There are three standard methods of testing the ribs for doneness: 1) As the meat cooks, it shrinks and exposes the bone at the thinner end of the rib.
-When about 1/4-inch of bone is exposed, the ribs should be done.
+There are three standard methods of testing the ribs for doneness: 1) As the meat cooks, it shrinks and exposes the bone at the thinner end of the baby back rib.
+When about 1/4-inch of bone is exposed, the smoked ribs should be done.
 2) When you pick up the middle of the slab and flex it, the meat will separate from the bone and not flex back (if it feels rubbery, it’s not done).
 3) Cut one off and eat it.
 When you take a bite, the meat should pull off the bone with a slight tug but not fall off the bone.

 When it’s time for the ribs to come off the grill, first let them rest and cool down for about 15 minutes so that they’re easier to handle and slice.
 When it’s time to slice the ribs, cut between the bones using a sharp knife.
 Notice the telltale smoke rings around the outer edges of the ribs.
-BBQ newbies mistake this pink meat for being underdone; rather, this is the signature of perfectly smoked BBQ ribs.6
+BBQ newbies mistake this pink meat for being underdone; rather, this is the signature of perfectly smoked BBQ pork ribs.